 Blow away the cobwebs this winter at Croft Castle

-The stark winter beauty of Croft’s ancient parkland is the perfect tonic for the January blues.
+The stark beauty of Croft’s ancient parkland is the perfect tonic for the winter blues.
 Grab your walking boots and your four-legged friend and explore miles of way-marked walks, including the ‘Picturesque’ Fishpool Valley and rows of veteran trees.
 There’s around 1500 acres to discover; what better opportunity to blow away the cobwebs, get fit and tick off a few of your New Year’s resolutions?

 Little explorers can also feel the crunch of frost underfoot as they make their way to the natural play area, complete with rope swings and a den building area.
 If you’re feeling particularly adventurous, ask our Visitor Reception team about our orienteering maps.

 From Saturday 17 February we’ll be open daily and children can enjoy an outdoor trail around the gardens every day throughout half-term.
 See if you can help Snowdrop the fairy banish winter from Croft and herald the start of spring.